I Was a Teenage Exocolonist: Development

 The game started development in 2017.
 A developer noted that an important part of the early years was making sure "the characters feel natural, and giving you gameplay hooks to hold on to while interacting with them".
 The game's focus around giving the player impactful decisions to make was enabled by "thousands of conditional statements" to ensure that it could adapt.
 Exocolonist's story consists of eight hundred events that can be triggered on and off depending if the player has met certain requirements.
 The early game deaths were presented without much foreshadowing and drama to capture how a ten-year old experiences loss.
 The game's dialogue system was built in a custom scripting system known as Exoscript.
 The game uses a mix of 3D objects and 2D billboards that face the camera to give depth to scenes.

 Reception

-I Was a Teenage Exocolonist received "generally favorable reviews" to "universal acclaim" according to review aggregator, Metacritic.
+I Was a Teenage Exocolonist received "generally favorable reviews" on Switch and PS5, and "universal acclaim" on PC according to review aggregator Metacritic.

 Destructoid liked the memories system, saying it worked both as a gameplay mechanic, "but also mimics how our memories work in real life quite beautifully".
 Nintendo Life enjoyed the art style, but criticized how the story lacked consequences, "Apparent jeopardy is usually overcome straightforwardly, and when our choices did seem to have gone badly wrong, the consequences just evaporated".
 Polygon praised the game's approach to gender, liking how "your character’s gender expression can be changed at any point in the game, and it doesn’t affect who you can romance".